MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ## Built-in functions

 No templating language is complete without a rich suite of helper functions.
-Adaptive Card Templating is built on top of the [Adaptive Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language) (AEL), which is an open standard for declaraing expressions that can be evaluated on many different platforms.
+Adaptive Card Templating is built on top of the [Adaptive Expression Language](https://aka.ms/adaptive-expressions) (AEL), which is an open standard for declaring expressions that can be evaluated on many different platforms.
 And it's a proper superset of "Logic Apps", so you can use similar syntax as Power Automate, etc.

+**This is just a small sampling of the built-in functions.**

 Check out the full list of [Adaptive Expression Language Pre-built functions](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/common-expression-language/prebuilt-functions.md).

-### Conditional functions
+### Conditional evaluation

 * if(*expression*, *trueValue*, *falseValue*)